 - Deep spot and futures liquidity across a wide range of trading pairs, consistently ranking among the top venues by order book depth.

-- SAFU emergency reserve fund as a user protection layer, with balance disclosed on the proof-of-reserves page.
+- SAFU emergency reserve fund disclosed publicly on the proof-of-reserves page.

-- Active compliance monitor provides more external oversight than most unregulated offshore exchanges offer.
+- Active DOJ compliance monitor provides external oversight not present at most offshore exchanges.

 - Broad product range: spot, futures, options, staking, launchpad, and copy trading under one account.